mitranim/prax/impl.md

 All benchmarks were done in Node, version either 14 or 16.
 Other engines and versions might have different performance traits.
 The benchmark was limited and doesn't fully represent real apps; only _huge_ performance differences between approaches should be considered meaningful.

-Caveat: variants using byte buffers performed on-the-fly conversion to `utf-8`, while string-bashing variants did not; I think for "fairness" conversion was performed separately at the end, but memory could be lying.
+Caveat: variants using byte buffers performed on-the-fly conversion to `utf-8`, while string-bashing variants did not; I think that for "fairness", conversion was performed separately at the end, but my memory could be lying.

 Attempted approaches: